dbasrai/dbasrai.github.io/two/anxiety.md

 # anxiety

+--> monopoly money/retirement/they're not gonna let us retire

+I can't retire because I'm used to having insurance now.
+I went from not having insurance for many years to having good insurance, and I'm using it baby.
+I've used it so much I know my group number off the top of my head.
+I don't even know my moms phone number, but I'm walking into the doctors office reciting my group number and policy number.
+I printed out my digital card.
+If anyone here needs a group number, I got you dawg, appointments on me.

+I don't really have time for all my appointments.
+I work 40 hours a week, and I actually don't know how many hours there are in a week total, but based on how much time I have after work I think there are 51 hours in a week.
+I work 40 hours out of the 51 total hours in a week.

+Because I think I have one free hour on weekdays, and there's three hours on Saturdays and Sundays.
+And now all those extra 11 hours are being used on appointments.

+I have insurance now, and I've been using it.
+I know my policy/group number.
+If anyone needs a group #, I got one dawgs, group and policy #.

+house, autoerotic asphyxiation, kal penn.

+twink

 I've never been to a real-life, in-person therapist before but I have been dabbling around with online gambling.

 No, I have been trying to use those online therapy services one free trial at a time.
 I have this weird thing where every time they ask me a personal question I slam my laptop shut.
 Which makes me feel better.So its working.